UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-There are a total of **702 unique coordinate values** in UTK's collections.
+There are a total of **702 unique coordinate values** in UT's collections.
 Many are associated with geonames terms, but there are 8 coordinates associated with Library of Congress terms.
 These terms are "Great Smoky Mountains National Park (N.C.
 And Tenn.)", "Knoxville (Tenn.)", "Sevier County (Tenn.)", "Dickson County (Tenn.)", "Hardin County (Tenn.)", "Bluff City (Tenn.)", and "Saint Andrews (Tenn.)".
 In addition, there are **120 geographic names that are not associated**